kensixx/obsidian/Coding Interview University/Coding Interview University.md

 }
 ```
 In this example, MyService depends on MyRepository, and Spring will inject MyRepository into MyService when the application starts.
-### Summary
-- **Inversion of Control (IoC)** is a broader concept where the control of object creation and lifecycle management is given to a framework or container.
-- **Dependency Injection (DI)** is a specific technique under IoC where dependencies are injected into a class by the framework rather than the class managing them itself.
 ## What is Hibernate?
 1. ****Hibernate ORM:**** Hibernate is an object-relational mapping (ORM) framework, that provides a bridge between Java objects and relational database tables.
 Overall no need to write SQL queries manually.
 2. - Spring Data JPA****:**** Recommended way to integrate Spring with Hibernate, It simplifies data access using JPA annotations.